-How Is Allspice Essential Oil Created?
+Methods To Obtain Allspice Essential Oil

-Direct Steam Method
+1Direct Steam Method

-Cold Pressing Or Expression
+2Cold Pressing Or Expression

-Water Distillation Method
+3Water Distillation Method

 The methodology of water distillation is used when the plant matter has been thoroughly dried out and won't be damaged by boiling it.
-It also finds use in distilling powdered material, such as powdered almond, as well as flowers, with rose and orange being the most common.
+It also finds use in distilling powdered material, such as powdered almond as well as flowers, with rose and orange being the most common.
 These materials will need to float freely since they have a tendency to lump together during the process of steam being pumped through them.

 4Solvent Extraction Method

-The most important advantage extraction has over distillation is that a single temperature is used throughout the entire process.
+The most crucial advantage extraction has over distillation is that a single temperature is used throughout the entire process.
 High temperatures used during the process of distillation can create a different chemical composition inside the oil, which then alters the natural scent.
-That said, this method is expensive when compared to a distillation method, particularly since the solvents and chemicals may persist in the oil after the extraction.
+That said, this method is expensive when compared to a distillation method, especially since the solvents and chemicals may persist in the oil after the extraction.

-Enfleurage Oil Extraction
+5Enfleurage Oil Extraction